maze7/Ember/README.md

 ## Ember
-A small 2D C++ Gamedev Library, with a focus on being lightweight and efficient.
+A lightweight and efficient 2D pixel-art game framework

 ### Building